 In order to provide live office hours, I will make a practice (barring conflicts) of remaining available after each class to discuss whatever students wish.
 If you would like to schedule an individual meeting, feel free to email me.
-As a general matter, feel free to email me about any concerns or personal matters.
+If there is demand, we can also discuss setting up regular hours for walk-ins.
+During any such sessions I will also keep a Zoom chatroom open so that you have the choice of joining either in person or online.